ese-ada-lovelace-2024/make_and_friends/pages/slides/make.md

 - Compiler is `cl.exe` for both,
 - Linker is `link.exe`.
 - Configure `.vcxproj` files with `msbuild.exe` or `devenv.exe`.
-- Need these things in the PATH.
+- Need these things in the `PATH`.

-See the [Microsoft documentation](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2019) for more.
+See the [Microsoft documentation](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170) for more.

 ### MPI Wrappers